smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   + if there is multiple next hops for this bus:

     - if the bus supports multi-casting - send the modified packet using multi-cast bus addressing over the bus.
-NB: bus broadcasts (without INTRA-BUS-ID) MUST NOT be used for this purpose to avoid unnecessary multiplying number of packets.
     - otherwise, send the modified packet using uni-cast bus addressing to each of the hops

 Promiscuous Mode Processing